Ragnaroek/mithril/README.md

 Rust Monero Miner (pure Rust is the goal, but the project is not there yet, see help wanted section)

+## Current Status (2020-03-30)

+RandomX is implemented and for the first time a full hash could be computed!
+The implementation needs some more tests and optimisations.
+Next step will be the integration into the mining mode and further tests from there.

 ## Unique Selling Points

 aka: Why you should consider using Mithril.